 In different regulatory systems, different terms are used for these written decisions, such as permits, consents, approvals, authorizations etc. These terms may have different meanings in different systems.
 With 'permit 'often reference is made to a permission to a legal or natural person to carry out certain activities.
 This permission is limited to that particular person.
 A drivers license is an example of a permit.
 'Approvals' are often used in the sense of 'product approvals'.
-Product approvals are usually not given to a legal person but are more 'attached' to a http://bch.cbd.int/onlineconferences/forum RA.shtml certain product.
-After a product approval has been granted, then others do not require a permit to buy, sell or use that product as long as the product is used according to the conditions of the product approval.
-In this manual, the generic term 'decision document' will be used.
+Product approvals are usually not given to a legal person but are more 'attached' to a

-&lt;sup>25 http://bch.cbd.int/database/resources/
+25 http://bch.cbd.int/database/resources/